-Step 1 — Start with the Business Function
+Step 1 — Start with the business function

 Professional record managers talk a lot about “functional records classification” and for good reason.
 We file documents as support for business functions and daily activity.
 Later, if there is an audit or lawsuit, we use files as evidence to defend those activities.
-It makes sense to incorporate those same functions and activities into the filing system itself.
+It makes sense to incorporate those functions and activities into the filing system itself.

 The most common method for incorporating functions and activities into a filing system is to start with function and work downward.
 The highest level of the filing hierarchy should consist of broad, organization-wide functions such as “Financial Management” or “Environmental Protection.”